TheVinh-Ha-1710/ecommerce-analytics-pipeline/README.md

 # Olist E-commerce Analytics Report Pipeline

 ## 📌 Overview and Datasets
-This project analyzes the Brazilian e-commerce public dataset from **Olist**.
+In this project, I build an end-to-end analytics pipeline for the [Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
+I automate the process of **data transformation, modeling, and visualization**, turning raw CSV files into meaningful insights.
-The raw dataset includes multiple CSV files containing information on customers, orders, products, reviews, and payments.
+The original dataset is relational data schema with many tables such as customers, orders, products, reviews, and payments.

 Key dataset entities:
 - **Customers**: Customer details such as unique IDs, city, and state.